Ben is a Partner in the London office.

 Ben is on the Committee for Kent County Cricket Club.
-He is an independent director of CPSA, The Clay Pigeon Shooting Association, the national governing body for clay target shooting, and is a director of BUCS, British Universities and Colleges Sport.
+He is an independent director of CPSA, The Clay Pigeon Shooting Association, the national governing body for clay target shooting, and is a director of BUCS, British Universities and Colleges Sport (to 2020).
 He is Chairman of England Karate.
 He is a Trustee of British Blind Sport.
-He is also a Trustee of Regain, the Trust for Sports Tetraplegics; The Canterbury Cathedral Trust; The Mountbatten Memorial Trust and is a National Trustee of L'Arche UK (supporting those with mental impairment) and Chairman of The L'Arche Development Council.
-He is a governor of Wellesley House School and the King's School Canterbury.
+He is also a Trustee of Regain, the Trust for Sports Tetraplegics; The Canterbury Cathedral Trust; The Mountbatten Memorial Trust and is a National Trustee of L'Arche UK (supporting those with mental impairment) and Chairman of The L'Arche Development Council and he is Vice Patron of The Kent Autistic Trust, helping to create better lives and futures.
+He is a Governor of Wellesley House School and the King's School Canterbury (to 2021).
 He is an Advisory Board member of St Mary's University, London.
 He is Chairman of Wye Future Group (Environmental).
 He is a trustee of the Creative Dimension Trust and a trustee of the Arts Society, a national charity.
 He is a Finance Committee Member of The Royal Foundation of The Duke and Duchess of Cambridge.
 To 2012 he was a Kent Committee member of the Prince's Trust.
 To 2018 he was a trustee of the Scottish Wildcat Association, a conservation charity preserving an endangered species.
 In 2015, he was appointed Deputy Lieutenant for Kent.
 In July 2015 Ben became a Partner of Hewitson Moorhead, now known as Hewitsons LLP.

 Fellow of the Royal Society of Arts (FRSA)